Beyond trends: how media brings us together - The Brown and White

 It’s more than just passive consumption — it’s a shared cultural and social experience.

 For instance, every Monday, thousands of football fans across the country gather at the same time to watch an NFL game.
-And for those with ties to specific teams, a quick text to a family member or friend with the same passion can help maintain connection.
+For those with ties to specific teams, a quick text to a family member or friend with the same passion can help maintain connection.

-A recent example of media bringing people together would be the release of Tyler the Creator’s new album, “Chromakopia.”
+Another recent example of media that brought people together would be the release of Tyler the Creator’s new album, “Chromakopia.”

-While social media fads come and go at a rapid pace, music, movies, books and TV will likely be immortalized in pop culture forever.
+While social media fads quickly come and go, music, movies, books and TV will likely be immortalized in pop culture forever.

-Unlike many other things, entertainment media keeps good memories alive because they can serve as a good form of nostalgia.
+Unlike many other things, entertainment media has the power to keep good memories alive because it can serve as a good form of nostalgia.

 Simply saying things like “Remember when…” always sparks heartfelt conversations that allow people to reflect back to childhood shows, songs, movies and books.